Logging

 Monitoring OpenSearch Indices

-SearchBlox ingests and retrieves data from OpenSearch.
-You can access OpenSearch directly to view this data.
+SearchBlox ingests and retrieves data from opensearch, which you can access to view the data.

 You can check the status of OpenSearch indices through the web interface or command line: